Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: DISCUSSION AND PREDICTIONS

 The proposed refraction-based explanation quite successfully explains: (i) bending of light (ii) red/blue shift and (iii) other aspects such as lensing and black-hole.
-The authors suggest the following and there could be possibilities of testing the novelties.\\\\ (1) The semi-empirical estimate of equivalent atmospheric-height (h) near a `star' is roughly $ h = \frac{GM}{c^{2}}$.
+The authors suggest the following and there could be possibilities of testing the novelties.\\

+(1) The semi-empirical estimate of equivalent atmospheric-height (h) near a `star' is roughly $ h = \frac{GM}{c^{2}}$.
 But this formula is no good for atmospheric-height $(h^{/})$ of `planet or satellite', where radiation pressure is almost absent and important factors are gravity, pressure \& density.
 For `planet/satellite' - the formula, if any, may be entirely different from the formula for `star'.
-However, looking for a similar formula and noting that velocity of sound $c_{s}$ is related to pressure \& density; the equivalent atmospheric-height for `planet/satellite is empirically suggested/ modified roughly as $h^{/} = \frac{GM}{c c_{s}}$ which gives reasonably possible values (order of magnitude wise) $ h^{/} = 4\space Km $ for earth and $ h^{/} = 20 m $ for moon; but as we know, $ h^{/} \sim 0 $ for moon for different reason (escape velocity).\\\\ (2) As a daring step the authors opine that gravitational-attraction is between material bodies only.
+However, looking for a similar formula and noting that velocity of sound $c_{s}$ is related to pressure \& density; the equivalent atmospheric-height for `planet/satellite is empirically suggested/ modified roughly as $h^{/} = \frac{GM}{c c_{s}}$ which gives reasonable possible values (order of magnitude wise) $ h^{/} = 4~K_m $ for earth and $ h^{/} = 20~m $ for moon; but as we know, $ h^{/} \sim 0 $ for moon for different reason (escape velocity).\\

+(2) As a daring step the authors conclude that gravitational-attraction is between material bodies only.
 Thus gravity does not influence/attract rest-mass-less photon, or photon (electro-magnetic wave) is unaffected by gravity.
-Since matter-less photon doesn't has grain-mass \cite{ref20}, it will not have any gravitational or inertial mass either.\\\\ (3) Bending of light(photon)-path is neither due to Newtonian `gravitational-attraction' nor due to Einstein's `geodesic', but due to refraction-phenomenon of optics within the atmosphere.\\\\ (4) There should be no-refraction and thus no-bending of light around a planet or satellite with almost no-atmosphere (such as on moon).\\\\ (5) Black-hole has a thick skirt of atmosphere $(h = R)$ of high refractive index $(\mu = 2)$.
-Black-hole physics is - first trapping of light (due to total-internal-reflection) within atmosphere and finally absorbed within the black-hole core which can re-radiate it out in due course.\\\\(6) Gravitational-lensing being the true refraction-lensing; should show some chromatic effect/aberration, which may however be too less to be noticed normally.\\\\ (7) The red-shift for example, occurs only when the ray comes out of atmosphere and no further red-shift afterwards.
-Frequency $\nu$ remains same, wavelength $\lambda$ and velocity of light c changes.
-Some shift within atmosphere also possible, due to possible variation of $\mu$ within it.\\\\ (8) The new refraction-based explanation is so obvious that it spares little room for doubts.
-In future if the potentials of this new approach is recognized/appreciated, it would possibility have important bearings on understanding of cosmology.
+Since matter-less photon doesn't has grain-mass \cite{ref32}, it will not have any gravitational or inertial mass either; else it would have been possible to accelerate the photon and that all the photons in a Light-beam could focus by themselves but such an auto-focusing effect has never been observed \cite{ref5}. \\